 As RENARD, he really is ‘Waking Up In A Different World’, bringing this multi-faceted, emotion laden production into life in the current climate of uncertainty, fear and new reality.
 Guest vocalists include Pascal Finkenauer, Sarah Blackwood, Marietta Fafouti, Eliza Hiscox, Joseh and Marian Gold while one of the producers is Oliver Blair, last spotted as RADIO WOLF in collaboration with PARALLELS.

-With the release of ‘Waking Up In A Different World’, The Electricity Club is chatting to the man himself about his past, present and future.
+With the release of ‘Waking Up In A Different World’, the man himself chatted about his past, present and future.

 It’s been a while since you were musically active.
 Why now?